 You can never be too safe from cybercriminals, and you need all the help you can get to avoid becoming another victim among countless others.

 Run a small business?
 You’re even more exposed to cybercrime.
 Imagine your hard work being held at ransom by a hacker or your data falling into the hands of the competition.
-Tap or click here for three security steps every small business needs to take right now.
+Tap or click here for three security steps every small business needs to take.

 I’m going to go over a few steps you can take to protect your accounts and personal/financial information.
 Your best protection is to use all of them.